 I wish I could get beautiful battery life in its camera because I love photographing and forget the limitations when shooting.

-Its battery life, like that of nearly every compact enthusiast zoom camera on the market, is quite limited.
+ILikethat of nearly every compact enthusiast zoom camera on the market, its battery life is quite limited.

 It’s just the cost of having a powerful camera that still fits your coat pocket.